 Understanding the skill matrix

+This section applies to the Expert search tab.
 The skill matrix is the central component of the dashboard, providing a detailed overview of user ratings for each skill chapter.
 The structure is as follows:

 Attribute | Description |